 - Why Standard Work is not Standard: Training Within Industry Provides an Answer (pdf format) by Jim Huntzinger

-- Standard Work is Kaizen Instruction for Managers by Jon Miller
+- Standard Work is Kaizen Instruction for Managers [the broken link was removed] by Jon Miller

 - Toyota Way Fieldbook by Jeffery Liker